Basics of Python Programming, Part 2

 Functions

-By utilizing functions, you can break down complex problems into smaller, manageable parts, making your code more modular and easier to understand.
+With functions, you can break down complex problems into smaller, manageable parts, making your code more modular and easier to understand.

 def add_numbers(a, b):